kmsignix/zoom-massmailer/README.md

 the demo files, they should be downloaded to a local desktop.
 To get the files in a zip file, use the Release package, and then extract the files from the zip archive.

+Note that the email addresses in the CSVs will need to be updated to your choice of email addresses.

 ## Usage
 There are two scenarios covered by the sample files:
 1. Data collection in volume